pluginsandsnippets/wordpress-plugin-template-boilerplate/README.md

 * Templates for WordPress widgets and shortcodes.
 * Template to create fast-loading setting page.
 * Includes EDD Software Licensing System, which allows you to sell your plugin by using Easy Digital Downloads and manage future access to plugin updates.
+* Popup to collect User Feedback when deactivating the plugin
 * All classes, functions, and variables are documented
 * The WordPress Plugin Template Boilerplate uses a strict file organization scheme corresponding to the WordPress Plugin Repository structure.
 This makes it easy to organize the files of your plugin.
 * The plugin template includes a `.pot` file as a starting point for internationalization.